This is a /now page.

 Writing

-Publishing steadily — recent pieces cover giving a robot three voices, voice cloning with Qwen3-TTS on Apple Silicon, Perth's electronic music underground, homelab engineering, therapeutic AI safety, zero-build web development, and legal AI trust.
+Publishing steadily — recent pieces cover compute and governance, safety benchmark transparency, AI alignment limits, community ownership models, robot dogs as security risk, and Perth's electronic music underground.
 Also running a NotebookLM pipeline that generates audio overviews and infographics for every post and project.
 See what's new for everything in one feed.

 Available for